 1. EVs Are Often Easier to Maintain Than Gas Vehicles

 Electric vehicle (EV) powertrains are much simpler than internal combustion engines.
-They have significantly fewer parts, and those parts are much smaller and lighter.
-In fact, most EV motors can be carried by one person.
+They have significantly fewer parts, which are much smaller and lighter.
+One person can carry most EV motors.
 These motors don’t require oil changes, spark plug replacement, or oil or gas filter changes.

 Moreover, most electric cars don’t rely on a complicated multi-speed transmission.
 Instead, most use a fixed-ratio, direct-drive setup.
-There’s also no exhaust system, muffler, catalytic converter, fuel injector, or fuel pump in an EV.
+An EV also has no exhaust system, muffler, catalytic converter, fuel injector, or fuel pump.

-Electric motors are not only reliable, long-lasting, and easy to maintain, but they also provide instant power on acceleration, they’re quiet and highly efficient, and they don’t produce tailpipe emissions or odor.
+Electric motors are not only reliable, long-lasting, and easy to maintain, but they also provide instant power on acceleration.
+They’re quiet, highly efficient, and don’t produce tailpipe emissions or odor.
 Let’s take a look at what it takes to maintain an electric car.